 Figure 4.
 Left panels Experiment 1a, right panels Experiment 1b.
 A and D probability of correct as a function of blocks.
 B and E mean of median reaction times as a function of blocks.
 C and F same as A and D but only plotted for the reversal part of the task, after the vertical line between bocks 6th (easy task) and 8th (hard task).
 We also removed the partial-nonreversed (green colour) conditions.
 Error bars are standard errors of the means.

-Experiment 1b – Hard Version
+Experiment 1b – Hard Categorization Task

+Experiment 1b was run in an identical manner to Experiment 1a except we required participants to categorize 8 exemplars into two categories of 4 exemplars each.
+This 8-exemplar task made it more difficult for participants to learn, and so the initial training phase was extended to 8 training blocks and since most of the effects in Experiment 1a appeared during the early reversal blocks we decreased the number of reversal blocks to 4.

 Methods

 Participants

 Thirty-two participants were recruited through Prolific (www.prolific.com).
 The age ranged between 22 and 65 with a mean of 40.16 and standard deviation of 13.80.
 Eleven participants were male, 15 female, one non-binary, and 5 did not replied.
+The present experiment lasted approximately 20 minutes and participants were paid $4.00 for their participation.
+All procedures posed no risk to participants and were approved by ARD’s CUNY IRB protocol.

-We exclude participants using the same criteria as Experiment 1a.
-Thus, participants’ inclusion is based on a binomial test in which the probability of correct should be higher than random correct 0.5.
+We excluded participants using the same criterion as in Experiment 1a.
+Thus, participants’ inclusion was based on a binomial test in which the probability of correct phase 1 performance had to be higher than random accuracy (p=0.5).
 This implies at least 142 correct trials over 256 trials in phase 1.
-Six participants were excluded.
+Six participants were excluded for not reaching this criterion.

 Task and Procedures

 The task structure is the same as Experiment 1a.
 The only difference in this experiment is the difficulty which was manipulated by adding more stimuli (fractals; Table 2).
-Also, the number of blocks per phase varied, where Phase 1 had 8 blocks and 4 blocks in Phase 2.
-Each block had 16 trials 2 presentations of each exemplar.
-And within each block the trials were fully randomized.
-Then in 8 (phase1: blocks) * 16 (trials) + 4 (phase 2: blocks) * 16 (trials) = 192 for each task.
+Also, the number of blocks per phase varied, where Phase 1 included 8 training blocks and 4 reversal blocks in Phase 2.
+Furthermore, each block had 16 trials (2 presentations of each exemplar).
+Within each block the trials were fully randomized for a total of 8 (phase1: blocks) * 16 (trials) + 4 (phase 2: blocks) * 16 (trials) = 192 trials for each of the two tasks (total and partial reversal).